Usual weekly Mass times

 • Sunday at 10 a.m. and 6 p.m.

-Please click here to see the latest newsletter for details.
+But Mass times can be changed for different reasons, so please click here to see the latest newsletter for up-to-date details.

 The Church of the Most Holy Trinity, Dockhead, is a thriving community with a fascinating past.
 The present building designed by H. S. Goodhart-Rendel and completed in 1959 (the year of his death) replaces an 1834 gothic church destroyed in the Second World War along with the presbytery and a Pugin-designed convent.
 The original church was the first Catholic church since the Reformation to be built fronting a public highway.